-This is a fiery sunset photo taken several years ago.
+This is a fiery sunset photo taken several years ago and it prompted my idea to write this post about having too many irons in the fire.
 Dense dark clouds hung low on the horizon, allowing the setting sun to illuminate so brightly as a backdrop giving the appearance of wildfires raging on the distant mountains.

 As it relates to my topic of musing for today, I have a tendency to get too many things going at once.
 And then all of the projects suffer because it’s not possible to allocate enough time to each all of the time.
 My tasks become jumbled like the piled on irons in the fire.

 As it relates to nature, I think this is a uniquely human condition.
 I wonder how natural an occurrence among us it is?
 Does it only happen to a certain type of person, or is it random – afflicting everyone at some point?

 I’ve taken a few irons out recently.
 It’s usually at this time of year when I notice just how many irons are in the fire.
 Because it’s tax time and tax time means I have to focus on ledgers and tax stuff.

 Although I’m still managing to get some writing done, other tasks as slipping.
 I have a piece of art work due by the end of this week and I’ve yet to start on it.
 It’s one to accompany the Green Dragon I finished last week.
 That must be remedied today.
 I’ve been reading up on the tax information for this year and trying to get an understanding of depreciation.
 That’s the one aspect of filing that keeps sending me to a CPA instead of doing them myself.
 I want to understand how to do this.